yapnaa/iconea-spacebar/tutorial/terminal-commands.md

  As I always like to say, deploy first, then see where you have problems.
 Using a tool like Blackfire.io makes it very easy to find real issues.

  The moral of the story is this: if your page has a lot of queries because Doctrine is making extra queries across a relationship, just join over that relationship and use addSelect() to fetch all the data you need at once.

+ Remember, once you set up authentication, there are only two things you can do with security: get the user object or figure out whether or not the user should have access to something, like a role.
+That's what isGranted() does.